Larry Coker: Early career

 Coker has served as an assistant at several universities, including Ohio State University, the University of Oklahoma, and Oklahoma State University.
 He was Miami's offensive coordinator from 1995 to 2000 before taking over as head coach following the departure of Butch Davis to the Cleveland Browns of the NFL.

 Coker had several successful seasons as offensive coordinator over nearly a decade from 1983 to 1993.
 He is most known for coaching RBs Thurman Thomas and Barry Sanders at Oklahoma State, and Jeremy Shockey, Andre Johnson, Bryant McKinnie, and Edgerrin James at Miami.
 All went on to become Pro-Bowlers in the NFL.
 In 1971 Coker became the head coach of the Fairfax Red Devils and won two Oklahoma State football titles in a just a few years.
-He also coached several award-winning players, including Jodi Tillman, George Pease III, Craig Lance, and Oklahoma Football player of the year Arthur Crosby.
+He also coached several award-winning players, including Joe Tillman, George Pease III, Craig Lance, and Oklahoma Football player of the year Arthur Crosby.